layilin/SP23-33852/_paginated/sc-page060.md

 [^f60n10]: Bristles.

-[^f60n11]: Pisum sativum, also known as the English pea, garden pea, or green pea.
+[^f60n11]: *Pisum sativum*, also known as the English pea, garden pea, or green pea.
 Native to Eurasia.

 ---